Cheonan City FC

-Cheonan City FC is a South Korean football club based in Cheonan that competes in the K League 2, the second tier of South Korean football.
-They play their home games at the 26,000 capacity Cheonan Stadium.
+Cheonan City FC is a South Korean football club based in Cheonan that competes in the K League 2, the second tier of the South Korean football league system.

 History

 Cheonan City FC was founded in 2008 and competed in the Korea National League from 2008 to 2019, and the K3 League from 2020 to 2022.

 Before the 2023 season, the team moved to the second-tier K League 2 and became fully professional.